Connic

 return response.json()

 That's it.
 No ML training, no model hosting, no infrastructure setup.
-The agent runs on managed infrastructure, scales automatically, and integrates with your existing APIs.
+The agent runs on managed infrastructure, scales with traffic, and calls your existing APIs.

 Integration Patterns That Work